idimitrakopoulos/illuminOS/README.md

 $ git clone https://github.com/idimitrakopoulos/illuminOS
 $ cd illuminOS
 ```
 Now you need to upload it to your microcontroller.
-To do this you can either use the excellent `mpfshell` [see installation instructions here](https://github.com/wendlers/mpfshell).
+To do this you can use the excellent `mpfshell` [see installation instructions here](https://github.com/wendlers/mpfshell).

 After installing mpfshell you should connect your PC and microntroller via USB and type:

 ```bash
 $ sudo mpfshell -s mpf_cmd.mpf
 ```

+Of course you can also upload `illuminOS` manually or using one of your favorite IDEs (e.g. ESPlorer)

 ## Examples